FaveInsights/Telecommunications-Company-Churn-Analysis/README.md

 * Figma - For the wireframe design.

 ### Attached Pictures
-The three jpg files shows thw visualization in the three possible states:
+The three jpg files shows the visualization in the three possible states:
 - The full visuals (when no filter is applied).
 - The churned version.
 - The Not-churned version.